-The prediction flag can be removed because it is possible to emulate the non-prediction case by using zero-scale, which makes the prediction flat (but all-16 instead of all-8).
+The prediction flag can be removed because it is possible to emulate the non-prediction case by using zero-scale, which makes the prediction flat (but all-16 instead of all-8), or just use the all-16 default matrix.

 This simplifies the specification and saves 30 bits of prediction flags, at the expense of always transmitting the number of coefficients.
-Tests indicate a very small gain.
+Tests indicate a small gain.